Speaker

 Feature Flagging at Scale: Considerations For Organizational Success

 Feature flags can be transformative for organizations, but they're not a one-size-fits-all solution.
 As teams grow and projects expand, unique challenges arise.
-In this session, we'll explore the critical considerations organizations must keep in mind to ensure feature flagging paves the way for sustained success, offering insights at how SPS Commerce, the world’s largest retail network, has matured its feature flag adoption.
+In this session, we'll explore the critical considerations organizations must keep in mind to ensure feature flagging paves the way for sustained success and maturity in feature flag adoption.

 Crafting Consistent APIs at Scale: Embracing Linting & Reusable Models